unisonweb/unisonweb-org/src/data/blog/posts/2021-08-04-contributor-series-tpegram-domain-modeling/index.md

   handle k with h
 ```

-This is another mock to make it easy to test.
+This is another mock to make it easy to test our program.
 1) This handler takes a list of employees, which it uses to generate the return value for `fetchAllByBirthday`.
 2) Our `h` take a request with the `EmployeeRepository` ability.
 3) We match on the `fetchAllByBirthday` method and it's argument `birthday`.
 4) When we match on that method, we filter the provided list of employees based on the `birthday` arg, and resume the computation with those employees as the return value.
 5) In real life, we might read from a DB here.
 6) Otherwise we bubble up the function in case other handlers know how to handle it.

 And finally
 ```unison